kstern31/kstern31.github.io/_posts/2018-1-27-CollegeCosts-Part1.md

 df['totalCost'][df.totalCost.str.len() == 2] = pd.DataFrame(df.loc[df.totalCost.str.len() == 2].totalCost.values.tolist(), index= df.loc[df.totalCost.str.len() == 2].index)[1]
 ```

-Below is one example of data cleaning I did for the independent variables.
-This served as a good exercise in getting more comfortable with pandas, and data exploration in general.
+Below are some example of data cleaning I did for the independent variables.
+This served as a good exercise in getting more comfortable with pandas, lambda functions, and data exploration in general.

 The class size variable was brought in as a list of bins with the percent that each bin is represented.
 An example is shown below: